Guangzhou Medical University

-Guangzhou Medical University (GMU, Chinese: 广州医科大学), formerly known as Guangzhou Medical College, is a Chinese medical school located in Guangzhou, China.
+Guangzhou Medical University (GZHMU; 广州医科大学) is a municipal public medical university in Guangzhou, Guangdong, China.
+It is affiliated with the City of Guangzhou and funded by the municipal government.
+The university is part of the Double First-Class Construction.

+The university was formerly known as Guangzhou Medical College.

 History

 It was established in 1958.
-The internship program began in 2013.
+The international student internship program began in 2013.

 “Nan Yue Outstanding Graduate Student” campaign started in 1993 in Guangdong province.